hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 1. Subsetting to the cells for the cell type(s) of interest to perform the DE analysis;
 2. Extracting the raw counts after QC filtering of cells to be used for the DE analysis;
 3. Aggregating the counts and metadata to the sample level;
-4. Performing the DE analysis (Need at least two biological replicates per condition to perform the analysis, but more replicates are recommended).
+4. Performing the DE analysis (you need at least two biological replicates per condition to perform the analysis, but more replicates are recommended).

 ## Setting up